equilpres/sveltekit-typescript-static-boilerplate/README.md

 ### SvelteKit TypeScript Static Boilerplate

-Minimalistic boilerplate for SvelteKit projects in TypeScript, optimized for SSG.
+Boilerplate for SvelteKit projects in TypeScript, optimized for SSG

 #### Prerequisites